carlosagudelo/CarND-LaneLines-P1/README.md

 pip3 install jupyter
 $$

-You can also check the tool in general and docs related [https://jupyter.readthedocs.io/en/latest/index.html](here  in this link).
+You can also check the tool in general and docs related [here  in this link](https://jupyter.readthedocs.io/en/latest/index.html ).

 ### Anaconda

-Anaconda is also a great environment for all the tools related in this type of projects so you can check these environment to install and work [https://docs.anaconda.com/anaconda/install/](here in this link).
+Anaconda is also a great environment for all the tools related in this type of projects so you can check these environment to install and work [here](https://docs.anaconda.com/anaconda/install/).

 Some packages can be installed as easy as this, which is interesting for some math tools and other that we'll be using.